Andiedie/sysu-course-monitor/README.md

     "enable": false,
     /*
      * name of your current selected course
-     * whenever there is a selectalbe course in * targets
+     * whenever there is a selectalbe course in targets
      * this replace course will be drop
      */
     "replace": "",
     /*
-     * Here are your favorite courses
+     * Here are the courses you want
-     * you should input their name, time and teacher
+     * their name, time and teacher is needed
-     * these information should be exectly the same as them in http://uems.sysu.edu.cn/elect/ */
+     * the information should be exectly the same as it in http://uems.sysu.edu.cn/elect/ */
     "targets": [{
       "name": "",